What We Discuss

-During future meetings, using your current habits as a starting point, your nutrition counselor will begin making recommendations to make it easier to eat nutritious meals and satisfying snacks throughout the day to help you reach your nutrition and/or weight loss goals.
+During future meetings, using your current habits as a starting point, your personal nutritionist/dietitian will begin making recommendations to make it easier to eat nutritious meals and satisfying snacks throughout the day to help you reach your nutrition and/or weight loss goals.

-First, a nutrition counselor determines how much energy your body needs to make it through a normal day.
+First, your nutritionist/dietitian will determines how much energy your body needs to make it through a normal day.
 Using your age, height, gender, and other factors, we calculate how much energy (measured in calories) you will need to achieve your goal (weight loss, weight gain, weight maintenance) However, calorie counts are not rigid rules.
 Because everyone’s body chemistry is slightly different, our counselors use this calorie range to determine macronutrient proportions to guide food intake and target ongoing weight loss.
 In building your plan, two factors are key:

 Nutrition research suggests that multiple initial changes to your dietary intake and rapid weight loss is both unhealthy and unsustainable.
 Our goal is for you to lose approximately 1-2 pounds per week - if weight loss is your goal of course.
-The following factors influence how you and your nutrition counselor work together to determine your weight loss goal:
+The following factors influence how you and your nutritionist/dietitian will work together to determine your nutrition and weight loss goal:

-At the same time, your nutrition counselors are flexible, and you should be as well.
+At the same time, your nutritionist/dietitian is flexible, and you should be as well.
 We believe that eating the right foods and being disciplined will yield positive results.
 If you are doing the right things (working with your nutrition counselor to learn nutrition fundamentals, exercising discipline in what you eat), but not losing weight at the expected rate, you and your nutrition counselor will adjust your weight loss plan to work toward more realistic goals.